 - manage expectations

-Your rewards can be, for example, more successful projects, with better working and decision making processes in your organization.
+Your rewards can be, for example, more successful projects, with better working and decision-making processes in your organization.
 ValVestris staff has a lot of experience in stakeholder management.
 We can help organizations in the development of an effective stakeholder management plan.
-Such plan can be part of our Review and facilitate your Decision Making.
+Such a plan can be part of our Review and facilitate your Decision Making.